ilabcode/pyhgf/README.md

 More generally, pyhgf operates on graph neural networks that can be defined and updated through the following variables:

 * The node parameters (dictionary) that store each node's parameters (value, precision, learning rates, volatility coupling, ...).
-* The node structure (tuple) that list, for each node, the indexes of the value and volatility parents.
+* The node structure (tuple) that lists, for each node, the indexes of the value and volatility parents.
 * A set of update functions that operate on any of the 3 other variables, starting from a target node.
 * An update sequence (tuple) that define the order in which the update functions are called, and the target node.